-5.4 All ante wagers and bet wagers shall be made by placing chips, with the smaller denomination chips on the top, in the appropriate wager area of the layout.
+5.4 All Ante Wagers and Bet Wagers shall be made by placing Chips, with the smaller denomination Chips on the top, in the appropriate wager area of the layout.

-5.5 Orally declared wagers shall be accepted only when accompanied by chips and if the dealer has enough time to place the wager on the layout before “No more bets” is called.
+5.5 Orally declared wagers shall be accepted only when accompanied by Chips and if the Dealer has enough time to place the wager on the layout before “No more bets” is called.

-5.6 At the discretion of the casino operator, a player may place a wager on more than one betting area in accordance with rule 5.6.1 and 5.6.2.
+5.6 At the discretion of the Casino Operator, a player may place a wager on more than one betting area in accordance with rule 5.6.1 and 5.6.2.

 5.6.1 A player may only place a wager on more than one betting area provided that no other player(s) is excluded from participating in the game.

-5.6.2 Where a player places a wager on more than one betting area in accordance with rule 5.6, the casino operator or their delegate may direct that players will only be permitted to view one hand and that hand will be the one dealt to the betting area at which the player was seated when the cards were dealt.
-In this event, any additional hands must be played ‘blind’, i.e. no person, including the player who placed the wager or the dealer, will be permitted to view the cards until the hand is settled in accordance with rule 10.
+5.6.2 Where a player places a wager on more than one betting area in accordance with rule 5.6, the Casino Operator or their delegate may direct that players will only be permitted to view one hand and that hand will be the one dealt to the betting area at which the player was seated when the cards were dealt.
+In this event, any additional hands must be played ‘blind’, i.e. no person, including the player who placed the wager or the Dealer, will be permitted to view the cards until the hand is settled in accordance with rule 10.

 5.7 Only 1 wager shall be accepted on any 1 wagering area.

-5.8 Winning ante wagers and bet wagers shall, subject to rule 5.9, be paid at the following odds:
+5.8 Winning Ante Wagers and Bet Wagers shall, subject to rule 5.9, be paid at the following odds:

 Ante Wagers Payout Odds